-We are collaborating with a range of public sector organisations and the Legatum Institute to develop a proposal for a What Works centre for wellbeing, commencing early 2015
+We are collaborating with a range of public sector organisations to develop a What Works centre for wellbeing, commencing mid-2015.

 The Big Lottery Fund is in the process of creating the Centre for Ageing Better, a £50 million hub for the gathering and application of evidence to identify what makes for a better quality of life in older age.

 The ESRC is participating in discussions for further What Works initiatives in a number of topic areas including methods and skills, international development and the environment.